ertulsky/io/_posts/2024-03-08-Microsoft Project.md

 ### Presentation
 The senior capstone project is composed of 19 company sponsors to solve relevant industry problems.
-Of the year-long company-sponsored project, the team presented at the conclusion of the fall and the spring (final presentation) to a panel of 14 industry expert judges.
+From the year-long company-sponsored project, the team presented at the conclusion of the fall and the spring (final presentation) to a panel of 14 industry expert judges.

 <a href="assets/capstone.jpg" data-lightbox="capstone" data-title="2024 ME Capstone">Image #1</a>
 <a href="assets/posterpresentation_microsoft.jpg" data-lightbox="capstone">Image #2</a>